-In the following we will just consider planar forests of binary trees.
+In the following, we will just consider planar forests of binary trees.
 The notion of level function for a tree is naturally extended to any forest.
-This allows to consider the following analog of levelled binary trees to binary forests.
+This allows considering the following analogue of levelled binary trees to binary forests.